-There are a huge number of benefits to signing with your baby.
-The research continues to show these many benefits, but we also know from our first hand experience how powerful it can be.
+There are vast benefits to signing with your baby.
+Research continues to support this, but we also know from our first-hand experience how powerful it can be.

-Easier language learning – Signs provide an extra clue to help your child learn the most important words in your sentences and what they mean.
-When you say the word ‘ice-cream’ for example, they just hear a string of sounds.
-When you say the word and sign it, they can start to understand that you might be talking about something they can eat (and will probably find that very motivating!)
+Signs provide an extra clue to help your child learn the most important words in sentences.
+For example the word ‘banana’ by itself is just a string of sounds but when paired with a sign it is highlighted as something more.
+Your baby will start to understand that you are talking about something they can eat (and will probably find that very motivating).

 Signing naturally increases face-to-face time leading to more eye contact and opportunities for facial expression.

 Research shows that signing can accelerate speech development thanks to its role as a bridge to spoken language.
 Children who sign have been proven to have a wider vocabulary.